DanCCroft/LSC-Serial-Parser/README.md

 - RS-232 pinout may be non-standard; breakout-based wiring may be required
 - Designed for Raspberry Pi but portable to other systems
-- Example captured data and corresponding outputs are available in the sample_data/ directory for reference and testing.
+- Example captured data and corresponding outputs are available in the sample_data/ directory for reference and pipeline verification.
 - There is a systemd cheat sheet available in docs/ for help in managing the system once operational.